flatironinstitute/finufft/docs/refs.rst

 Please cite the following two papers if you use this software:

 [FIN]
-A parallel non-uniform fast Fourier transform library based on an ``exponential of semicircle'' kernel.
+A parallel non-uniform fast Fourier transform library based on an "exponential of semicircle" kernel.
 A. H. Barnett, J. F. Magland, and L. af Klinteberg.
 SIAM J. Sci.
 Comput.
 41(5), C479-C504 (2019). `arxiv version <https://arxiv.org/abs/1808.06736>`_